material-admin/doc-material-components/text-field-examples/Web/Web-text-field.md

 See [here](../mdc-notched-outline/) for more information on using the notched outline sub-component.

-> _NOTE_: Do not use `mdc-line-ripple` inside of `mdc-text-field` _if you plan on using `mdc-text-field--outlined`_.
-Line Ripple should not be included as part of the DOM structure of an outlined text field.
+**Note: Do not use `mdc-line-ripple` inside of `mdc-text-field` _if you plan on using `mdc-text-field--outlined`_.
+Line Ripple should not be included as part of the DOM structure of an outlined text field.**

 ## Other Variations